IvanMzk/gtensor/docs/core_tutorial.md

 As mentioned above we should use `tensor` class template to construct `basic_tensor` object from value.

-Next examples shows possible ways to do this:
+Next examples show possible ways to do this:

 ```cpp
 using gtensor::tensor;